-Our Contributions.
 Both these approaches have to be evaluated on the questions of computational efficiency as well as approximation quality.
 In spite of all the progress, there remains a large gap between quality and efficiency - mainly due to the ugly trade-offs between running times and approximation factors; see Table 1 for the current state of the art.
-The algorithm of Agarwal and Pan [5] that rounds via $\epsilon$ -nets gives an $\tilde{O}(n)$ -time algorithm, but the constant in the approximation depends on the constant in the size of $\epsilon$ -nets, which is large.
-For disks in the plane, the current best size of $\epsilon$ -net is at least $40/\epsilon$ [23], yielding at best a 40-approximation algorithm.
-At the other end, the (k, k - 1)-local search algorithm [22] can compute solutions arbitrarily close to the optimal, but it is extremely inefficient, even for reasonable approximation factors.
-For example, it takes time $O(n^{66})$ to compute a 3-approximation [16].
-Furthermore, note that any attempts at progress on improving local search must take into account that the hitting set problem for even unit disks is W[1]-hard [20]; so it is unlikely that algorithms exist that do not have a dependency on $1/\epsilon$ in the exponent.
+The algorithm of Agarwal-Pan [5] that rounds via ε -nets gives an $\tilde{O}(n)$ -time algorithm, but the constant in the approximation depends on the constant in the size of ε -nets (currently the constant is 13.4 [9]).
+Unfortunately this approach cannot give better than some fixed constant, and local search is the only known technique that can beat the bounds via ε -nets.
+At the other end, the (k, k - 1)-local search algorithm [27] can compute solutions arbitrarily close to the optimal, but it is extremely inefficient, even for reasonable approximation factors.
+In particular, the current best work shows that if $k \geq 30$, then local-search is able to give a constant factor (as a function of k) approximation ratio [17].
+Unfortunately this then implies that the running time for local-search to provably work at all is $\Omega(n^{30})$ using the current framework.
+Furthermore, note that any attempts at progress on improving local search must take into account that the hitting set problem for even unit disks is W[1]-hard [25]; so it is unlikely that algorithms exist that do not have a dependency on $1/\epsilon$ in the exponent.